RH3D/E3NG_docs/configure.md

 {: .text-center }

 #### STEPPER COOLING
-Optional AB stepper cooling
+RECOMMENDED - optional active cooling for AB steppers using 4020 axial fans.
+It is simple yet very effective solution that keeps your steppers cool allowing you to increase the run current and print faster.

 ![](./assets/images/config_layout_2.png)

-#### FRAME CORNER BRACES
+#### FRAME BRACES
-For added frame stabilisation, is good with printed version but is not neccessary
+Recommended if you are using legacy version of the frame without the enclosure.
+It adds a bit more rigidity to the frame but other frame variants are rigid enough and the enclosure is even ruperrior in that regard.

 ![](./assets/images/config_layout_3.png)

 #### HANDLES
-Handles - will be automatically added if you select the enclosure
+Handles - RECOMMENDED - to have a good grip on the printer.
+Handles are automatically added if you select enclosure.

 ![](./assets/images/config_layout_2.png)

 #### LED LIGHTS
-- Enclosure
+- Enclosure LEDs - RECOMMENDED - LED strips mounted on the upper edge of the enclosure to light up the inside of the printer.
-- Frame
+- Frame LEDs - RECOMMENDED - LED strips mounted on the frame in the build plate height to better see the prints.

 ![](./assets/images/config_layout_2.png)

-#### SIDE COOLING
+#### AUX COOLING
-Aux cooling using 12032 fans, includes spacers for the right height based on your selected hotend.
+Auxiliary side cooling using 12032 fans blowing air over the build plate from both sides.
+For more powerful cooling for your prints.

 ![](./assets/images/config_layout_2.png)

-#### BED HEATER WAGO
+#### BED WIRING - WAGO 221
-For running cables from your board with connectors on the bed carriage, also includes holes for JST XH connectors for thermistor or bed fan.
+For running bed heater cables from your board into the connectors mounted on the bed carriage.
+It helps with serviceability as you can remove the bed completely without removing all the cables.
+It uses Wago 221 connectors for the heater wiring and JST XH connectors for the thermistor and/or under bed fan.
-- AC
+- DC BED - for DC - usually 24V bed heaters.
-- DC
+- AC BED - for AC bed heaters including connector for the ground wire.

 ![](./assets/images/config_layout_3.png)

 #### UNDER BED FAN
-For air circulation and chamber heating
+RECOMMENDED if you install enclosure.
+Helps circulating the air inside the chamber and heating it faster and more evenly by sucking the warm air from below the heated bed and blowing it at the bottom.
+It is moving/mixing air in the entire enclosure.

 ![](./assets/images/config_layout_3.png)

-#### SEXBOLT
+#### AUTO Z - VORON
-Original Voron design for Auto-Z offset
+Original Voron design for Auto-Z offset with using "Sexbolt" nozzle endstop.

 ![](./assets/images/config_layout_2.png)